AhmedYasserIbrahim/Property-Match/README.md

 ### Customer Data
 Customer information and preferences are stored in CSV format with fields for:
-- Contact information
-- Property preferences
-- Location preferences
-- Price range
+- Phone Number
-- Property type requirements
+- Interest

 ## Caching